New Moms

-Every country has traditions, food habits, ways of celebrating life, and the arrival of a newborn.
-In India, we are heavy on celebrations and celebrate every occasion with decorations, sweets, loved ones around, and lots and lots of gifts and music.
+Every country has traditions, food to increase breast milk supply, ways of celebrating life, and the arrival of a newborn.
+In India, we are heavy on celebrations and celebrate every occasion with decorations, sweets, loved ones around, and many gifts and music.
 Sometimes, the traditions become a way for the knowledge from previous generations to pass on to the next generation for their health and wellness.

 What Affects Breast Milk Supply

 1. Premature Birth – The hormone responsible for breast milk production – Prolactin kicks in when you deliver a child, and other pregnancy hormones reduce in the body.
 But suppose you end up delivering the baby earlier than expected.
-In that case, the hormone levels take a little extra time to balance; thus, you might initially experience a low milk supply.
+In that case, the hormone levels take a little extra time to balance; thus, you might initially experience a low milk supply

-2. Hormonal & Endocrinological Disorders In The Mother – If the mother suffers from hormonal imbalance or endocrinological disorders such as diabetes, high cholesterol etc., she will likely experience a low milk supply.
-This situation can easily be controlled with proper diet, lifestyle and medication management.
+2. Hormonal & Endocrinological Disorders In The Mother – If the mother suffers from hormonal imbalance or endocrinological disorders such as diabetes, high cholesterol, etc., she will likely experience a low milk supply.
+This situation can easily be controlled with proper diet, lifestyle, and medication management.

 3. Birth Control Pills – Sometimes, even if you do not have a hormonal imbalance, being on a birth control pill can interfere with your hormonal levels.
 Most lactating mothers who are sexually active go on a birth control pill and thus experience low milk supply issues.